rachel-o-donnell/Mythology-Quiz/README.md

 Using Love Running and my last project ******INSERT LINK****  as guidlines to rememeber Html and CSS,Love Maths as a guide for JS and adapting all to my needs and design for this project.
 Heavily relying on Dev Tooos to play around and find the right fit.

+LOVE MATHS - code for increasing score and questioncount.

 https://miker94.github.io/CI-Project-Portfolio-2/ I absolutely loved the style and design of this quiz so Ive been looking a lot at Mike's code to see how he created it but changing as much as possible to suit my needs and simplify it.
 Mostly I am using the idea of the game screen with all the info centered.
 Initially I wanted my quiz to be about the Celtic Calendar but after learning about API I needed to change my subject and design.
 I chose to use an API rather than write all my questions - really just so I could practice on how to use API.

 Used how to add background image directly- I couldnt find a way to add and style differently that would work.
 I changed mine only by adding it to the body element and not the html ?????
 DID I CHANGE THIS BACK ????.